MRtrix3/mrtrix3/docs/troubleshooting/FAQ.rst

-In the :ref:`nifti_format` image format, there is not one, but _two_ items stored in the image header that provide information regarding the localisation of the image within physical space:
+In the :ref:`nifti_format` image format, there is not one, but _two_ items stored in the image header that provide information regarding the localisation of the image within physical space (the image :ref:<transform>):

 -  The "``qform``" entry is intended to specify a _rigid_ transformation from voxel coordinates into a spatial location corresponding to the